 Prices: Entrance is now 1027 tenge, both for foreigners and Kazakhs.
 As a foreigner, you will likely be assigned a guide when you are in the reserve: cost is 600 tenge per person.

 Accommodation: There are 5 different guesthouses spread out over Altyn Emel national park.
 Prices are in the 2500 to 5000 tenge range.
 Rooms are basic.
 Breakfast is an extra 500 tenge and usually consists of 1 fried egg, a sliced tomato and cucumber, some egg and sausage, tea and bread.
 You can also camp for free inside the reserve.
 Contact the park office for more information and bookings.

-How to get there: If you do not have your own transport, you can hire a Travel taxi from a local tour guides cooperative.
+How to get there: If you do not have your own transport, you can book an English or Russian-speaking driver with a local company.
 You hire a car with a driver who will get you to Altyn Emel & back and stay with you for 2 days.
-Price for 6 people for 2 days is 440 euros.
-(73 Euro per person) Keep in mind that accommodation, entrance fees, food, camping gear has to be arranged by you.
+Price for 3 people for 2 days is 540 USD.
+(180 USD per person) Accommodation, entrance fees, food, camping gear is included into the price.

 Currently it is a 4,5 to 7 hour drive from Almaty to Basshi, depending on traffic jams in the city.

 For cyclists: If you come by bicycle, you do not need a guide.
 You just pay the entrance fee and nothing else.
 You can camp near the ranger station inside the park at no extra cost.
 However, you are only allowed to cycle to the Singing Dune and back.
 Be aware that is is a tough cycle.
 Really, really badly corrugated road.